FairwindsOps/insights-docs/docs/run/agent/action-items.md

 Insights can connect to external ticketing systems (currently GitHub and Jira) to help you track your Action Items where you already live.

-To turn an Action Item into a ticket, click the `create ticket` button in the Action Items UI:
+To turn an Action Item into a ticket, click the `Create Ticket` button in the Action Items UI:

 <div class="mini-img">
   <img :src="$withBase('/img/create-ticket.png')" alt="create ticket">